JackKelly/JackKelly.github.io/_posts/2024-06-11-our-experience-of-whooping-cough.md

 ## How our experience of whooping cough differs from the "textbook"

-The [NHS web page on whooping cough](https://www.nhs.uk/conditions/whooping-cough/) says that "_If you've had whooping cough for more than 3 weeks, you're no longer contagious and do not need antibiotics._".
+The [NHS web page on whooping cough](https://www.nhs.uk/conditions/whooping-cough/) says "_If you've had whooping cough for more than 3 weeks, you're no longer contagious and do not need antibiotics._".
 The experience of my daughter and I suggests that both of these statements are wrong.

 After 8 weeks of coughing, my daughter was getting _worse_, and still had an active bacterial infection.
 Then she was given azithromycin.
 And the bulk of her symptoms went away within a few days.
 Azithromycin helped her after 8 weeks.